twrecked/hass-aarlo/README.md

 ![Aarlo Glance](/images/aarlo-glance-02.png)

 Reading from left to right you have the camera name, motion detection indicator, captured clip indicator, battery levels, signal level and current state.
-If you click the captured clip icon the last video will play directly on the card.
+If you click the image the last captured clip will play, if you click the last captured icon up to the last 9 videos will be show as thumbnails on the card.
+Clicking on a thumbnail starts the appropiate video.
 (The video streams directly from Arlo which solves some weird speed issues I was seeing.)
 Click the camers (not shown) will take a snapshot and replace the current thumbnail.
 The states are:
 * `Idle` camera is doing nothing
 * `Turned Off` user has turned the camera off